 The seals hold a spacer in place — usually a tube containing water-absorbing chemicals, otherwise known as a desiccant.
 The two panes of glass are separated by the spacer and sealed together at the edge of the window.

-Why Do Seals Break?
+Why IGU Seals Break

 With the double seal, when one seal begins to break, the other can hold the line for a while.
-However, as the window ages its components begin to break down, and the standard lifespan of double pane windows ranges from 10 to 20 years.
+However, as the window ages, its components begin to break down.
+The standard lifespan of double pane windows ranges from 10 to 20 years.

 Other than old age, there are two additional factors that affect seal breakage:

-- Water retention in the frame or improper drainage around the window.
+Water retention in the frame or improper drainage around the window.